Soft launch strategies to boost user acquisition

 - Your budget per launch, and the percentage it makes up of your total acquisition marketing expenditure

 These numbers will fluctuate depending on launch, but over time could be narrowed.
-Cost, particularly, has a lot to do with locality.
-However, it’s vital that each launch has these forecasted in order to tell when it’s time to move on to the next one.
+In particular, cost has a lot to do with locality.
+However, it’s vital that each launch has these forecasted in order to identify when it’s time to move on.

 A note on app user acquisition metrics